We’re the Commercial Auto Insurance specialists in Concord

 You might also buy coverage for a rental replacement auto if your company car is in the shop.
 You could opt to get towing and roadside assistance.
 Some insurance companies even provide very specific coverage for companies who load and unload cargo, due to the increased liability risk involved.

-The right commercial insurance can protect you, your business, and all of the drivers in your commercial cars, vans, pickup trucks or limos in an accident.
+The right commercial insurance can protect you, your business, and all of the drivers in your commercial cars, vans, pickup trucks, or limos in an accident.
 One of the most critical ways to protect your company is by having adequate liability coverage in case you or one of your employees causes an accident that injures another person or damages their property.

 Does Commercial Auto Insurance Cover Personal Use?

 Small business owners and entrepreneurs often use their own cars while on the job without a second thought.
-However, it is important to know that your personal insurance may not cover commercial use of your auto.
+However, it is important to know that your personal insurance may not cover the commercial use of your auto.

 It’s very common for a small business owner to send an employee out on an errand, whether to get supplies from the local store or to give a business consultant a ride from the airport.